Etipriya/code_quiz/README.md

 # Code Quiz

-This is a quiz related to Visual Studio Code.
+This is a quiz related to Javascript.
 It contains

 - multiple choice questions
 - informs that your answer is correct or wrong.